Logo

 • Thymic function is critical for regenerating T-cells and restoring immunity in post-transplant patients.

 Did you know?
-The testes are responsible for the production of sperm and male sex hormones, including testosterone.
+The gonads (ovaries and testes) are responsible for the production of sex hormones like estrogen and testosterone.